leocrawford/leocrawford.github.io/_posts/2023-06-21-connecting-texecom-premier-using-esp8266.md

 5. Ideally I'd be able to connect two COM ports so I can use wintex and HA at the same time

-Inspired by Rogan Dawes in various posts including [this]([url](https://community.home-assistant.io/t/integrating-texecom-premier-alarm-panels-via-esphome-using-wintex-protocol/330396)https://community.home-assistant.io/t/integrating-texecom-premier-alarm-panels-via-esphome-using-wintex-protocol/330396) and [this]([url](https://community.home-assistant.io/t/texecom-alarm-panel/40561/54)https://community.home-assistant.io/t/texecom-alarm-panel/40561/54) I decided to duip my toe into embedded devices.
+Inspired by Rogan Dawes in various posts including [this]([url](https://community.home-assistant.io/t/integrating-texecom-premier-alarm-panels-via-esphome-using-wintex-protocol/330396)https://community.home-assistant.io/t/integrating-texecom-premier-alarm-panels-via-esphome-using-wintex-protocol/330396) and [this]([url](https://community.home-assistant.io/t/texecom-alarm-panel/40561/54)https://community.home-assistant.io/t/texecom-alarm-panel/40561/54) I decided to dip my toe into embedded devices.
 I bought a few ESP2866 (because they were cheap) and quickly got started with [esp-link]([url](https://github.com/jeelabs/esp-link)https://github.com/jeelabs/esp-link) which was really easy and effective.
 However the little dev boards I had were still powered over USB, weren't specified for 5v UART (though they did seem to work) and
 I still only had one COM port connected.